Saint Stephen Protomartyr

 Material: Oil on canvas

-The work is located in the sacristy of the cathedral of St. Stephen of Milazzo, perhaps coming from the Duomo Vecchio.
-The young saint with a halo is represented in an ecstatic attitude with his gaze turned towards the sky, and holds with his right hand his iconographic attributes presented in the foreground: the stones, the allusive book of the diaconate, the palm within three crowns.
-The inscription on the book, 'LAPIDES TURRENTIS ILLI DULCES FUERUNT', in reference to martyrdom by stoning.
-He wears liturgical vestments, typical of the period, described in great detail: the white cassock enriched with embroidery on the wrists; the carmine red dalmatic falling down with a flap on the saint's leg, which allows a glimpse of the blue lining.
+The work is placed in the sacristy of the cathedral of S. Stefano di Milazzo, perhaps coming from the Duomo Vecchio.
+The young saint with halo is represented in an ecstatic attitude with his gaze turned to the sky, and holds with his right hand his iconographic attributes presented in the foreground: the stones, the allusive book of the diaconate, the palm within three crowns.
+The inscription on the book, “LAPIDES TURRENTIS ILLI DULCES FUERUNT”, referring to the martyrdom by stoning.
+He wears liturgical vestments, typical of the time, described with detail: the white robe enriched by embroidery on the wrists; the dalmatic red carmine falling over the leg of the saint, which lets see the blue lining.

-The unknown painter cares for a precious description of the details: the embroidery applications with phytoform scrolls, the tassels falling down on the chest, the golden trimmings.
-A 19th-century liturgical vestment from Milazzo Cathedral, made of red silk and gold giral embroidery, with the Proto family coat of arms has the same decorations as the dalmatic of the saint portrayed.
-In the absence of archival documentation, it is only possible to date the work, which can be chronologically assigned to between the 18th and 19th century.
-The painting is stylistically attributable to the hand of painter Giuseppe Russo, active between the 18th and 19th century in Milazzo and the Tyrrhenian area of Messina.
-The physiognomy of the saint's face can be compared with certain physiognomic stereotypes typical of his works on sacred subjects, usually populated by several characters.
-Moreover, the same descriptive prediction of the sacred vestments is present here as in some of his certain paintings visible in San Lorenzo (Frazzanò, Church of S. Lorenzo) and in the Messa di San Gregorio (S. Marco d'Alunzio, Church of S. Nicolò).
-It can be assumed that the artist was inspired by the statue of Saint Stephen Protomartyr, which was commissioned for the cathedral, together with the saint's coffin, from the sculptor Filippo Quattrocchi, documented in 1786 in Milazzo.
+The unknown painter has a precious description of details: the applications to embroidery with phyto-forms, the tassels hanging on the chest, the gilded trimming.
+A nineteenth-century liturgical vestment of the Cathedral of Milazzo, in red silk and gold embroidery, with the coat of arms of the Proto family, presents the same decorations as the dalmatic of the holy portrait.
+In the absence of any archival documentation, it is possible to trace back only to a hypothesis of the work’s dating, which can be assigned chronologically between the 18th and 19th centuries.
+The painting is stylistically attributable to the hand of the painter Giuseppe Russo, active between the eighteenth and nineteenth century in Milazzo and the Tyrrhenian area of Messina.
+The face of the saint can be compared with some of his stereotypes, typical of his works of sacred subject, usually populated by several characters.
+In addition, the same descriptive forecast of the sacred vestments of some of his paintings is visible in San Lorenzo (Frazzanò, church of S. Lorenzo) and in the Mass of San Gregorio (S. Marco d’Alunzio, church of S. Nicolò).
+It can be assumed that the artist was inspired by the statue of Santo Stefano Protomartire, which was commissioned for the Cathedral, along with the coffin of the saint, to the sculptor Filippo Quattrocchi, documented in 1786 in Milazzo.

-The statue, made in 1784, arrived in Milazzo from Palermo in 1786, to the great jubilation of the population.
-On Russo's activity, it is worth noting the contribution on the painting of the Milazzo area by Biliardo, with a brief mention of several works attributable to the painter.
-For a more in-depth examination of his production, I refer to a recent article of mine (Bottari, 2013, pp. 549-562), which highlights the considerable contribution of the artist, now considered a "minor", within that circle of local artisans-painters, who have not yet been the subject of adequate study: these were families of artists such as the Viscosi, the Bonsignore, or painters who worked individually, such as Antonio Buongiorno.
-The painter was already living in Milazzo in 1785.
-His canvases can be found in the cathedral of S. Stefano, the church of S. Giacomo and the church of the Rosario.
-His most important commitment was the complex of decorative works for the church of the Carmine, chronologically assignable to the end of the 18th century, comprising four altarpieces and probably six of the eight ovals set into the side walls, in which the collaboration of the Viscosi, or Vescosi, painters culturally close to him is ascertained: Antonio, Filippo and Vito Viscosi, painters from Pozzo di Gotto and documented in Castroreale.
-Based on his few certain works, a large number of devotional-type altarpieces can be attributed to Russo, which probably had a certain importance in the past, given their prominent location within ecclesiastical buildings.
+The statue made in 1784, from Palermo reaches Milazzo in 1786, with great jubilation of the population.
+The work of Russo is to be noted for his contribution on painting the territory of Milazzo di Biliardo, with a brief reference to several works attributable to the painter.
+For a deeper insight into his production, I refer to my recent article (Bottari, 2013, pp. 549-562), in which the considerable contribution of the artist, now considered a “minor”, within that circle oflocal painters, who have not yet been the subject of an adequate study: they are families of artists such as Viscosi, Bonsignore, or painters who worked individually, like Antonio Buongiorno.
+The painter already lived in Milazzo in 1785.
+His paintings can be found at the cathedral of S. Stefano, the church of S. Giacomo, the church of the Rosary.
+The most important commitment was the complex of the furnishings for the church of the Carmine, chronologically assigned to the end of the eighteenth century, including four altarpieces and probably six of the eight ovals embedded in the side walls, in which the collaboration of Viscosis painters, or Vescosi, culturally close to him is confirmed: Antonio, Filippo and Vito Viscosi, painters from Pozzo di Gotto and documented in Castroreale.
+According to his few certain works, a considerable number of devotional altarpieces can be attributed to the Russo, which probably had a certain importance in the past, given their preminent placement within ecclesiastical buildings.

 Buda V., Lanuzza S. (a cura di), Tesori di Milazzo.
 Arte sacra tra Seicento e Settecento., Milazzo 2015